NVD94/django_quiz/readme.md

 # REST API

-The REST API to the quiz app is described below.
+The REST APIs to the quiz app is described below.

 ## Create user